No-go theorem for inflation in Ricci-inverse gravity: Basic setup

 which will be reduced to

 Finally, the following Euler-Lagrange equation of $\sigma$,

 leads to

 Up to now, we have derived explicit field equations \eqref{field-equation-1}, \eqref{field-equation-2}, and \eqref{field-equation-3} using the effective Euler-Lagrange equation approach.
-It is apparent that the first one, Eq. \eqref{field-equation-1}, is the Friedmann equation, which is third order differential equation of $\beta$ and $\sigma$.
-In addition, the other field equations, Eqs. \eqref{field-equation-2} and \eqref{field-equation-3} are all fourth order differential equations of $\beta$ and $\sigma$.
-Hence, solving analytically these field equations seems to be a great challenge.
-Fortunately, thanks to the study done in Ref. \cite{barrow06} we are able to figure out analytical solution to these field equation.
+It is apparent that the first one, Eq. \eqref{field-equation-1}, is the Friedmann equation, which is third-order differential equation of $\beta$ and $\sigma$.
+On the other hand, the other field equations, Eqs. \eqref{field-equation-2} and \eqref{field-equation-3} are all fourth-order differential equations of $\beta$ and $\sigma$.
+Hence, solving analytically these field equations is not straightforward task.
+Fortunately, we are able, thanks to the study done in Ref. \cite{barrow06}, to figure out analytical solutions to these field equation.
 Detailed cosmological solutions will be shown in the next sections.